-Learning: Mastery learning applies Mastery the principles of individualized instruction and tutoring to whole class learning.
-Rather than wait until the end of a lesson to gauge student comprehension, teachers will design ongoing checks and diagnostic processes to offer individual Personalized diagnosis of student learning, feedback. as well as, prescribing specific remediation for those students who need additional support will be the norm.
+learning Learning: Mastery applies Mastery the principles of individualized instruction and tutoring to whole class learning.
+Rather than wait until the end of a lesson to gauge student comprehension, teachers will design ongoing checks and diagnostic processes to offer individual learning, feedback.
+Personalized diagnosis of student well as as, prescribing specific remediation for those students who need additional support will be the norm.
 This approach within the classroom allows teachers to honor the idea that students indeed learn at different levels and that the pace of learning may need to be adjusted for others in the classroom.
 Research shows that students in mastery classrooms reach higher levels of academic achievement.